Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Evaluation

 Several concepts appear with similar titles but different operationalizations (distinct addition/removal actions and verbalization checks).
 This occurs because our concept hypothesis generation produces multiple ways to test the same underlying bias, and different operationalizations may survive the pipeline independently.
 For example, in \cref{tab:results-hiring}, gender bias is captured by six different concepts: some operationalizations signal gender by swapping pronouns (``He/him'' to ``She/her''), others by changing first names (``Neil'' to ``Neila''), and others by adding explicit markers (``male Director'').
 We report all surviving concepts rather than manually deduplicating, as different operationalizations may capture subtly different aspects of a bias.
 Detailed statistics on concept filtering at each pipeline stage are provided in \cref{appsec:pipeline-funnel}.

 \paragraph{Hiring Decisions.}

 \Cref{tab:results-hiring} shows results for the hiring task.
-Gender bias is detected in five of seven models, all favoring female candidates (\cref{tab:results-hiring}).
+Gender bias is detected in five of seven models, all in the direction of female candidates (\cref{tab:results-hiring}).
 These variations are narrowly targeted, modifying only names and pronouns while leaving resume content unchanged (see \cref{appsubsec:case-study-gender}).
-Race and ethnicity biases favoring Black-sounding names are detected in five models, where these variations also change only names or affiliations (see \cref{appsubsec:case-study-race}).
-QwQ-32B additionally shows bias toward Spanish language ability (see \cref{appsubsec:case-study-other}).
+Race and ethnicity biases associated with Black-sounding names are detected in five models, where these variations also change only names or affiliations (see \cref{appsubsec:case-study-race}).
+QwQ-32B additionally shows bias toward Spanish language ability (see \cref{appsubsec:case-study-other}), despite the job description not mentioning any language preference.
+A follow-up control suggests this reflects an ethnic or cultural component beyond generic multilingualism (\cref{appsec:multilingual-control}).
 Grok 4.1 Fast's only \emph{unverbalized} biases in hiring are race-related, and it is the most transparent model overall, with the highest baseline verbalization rates across all tasks, openly speculating and calling out demographic factors that other models leave unmentioned in their reasoning.

 Notably, the gender and race biases we detect align with findings from \citet{llm-fairness-2025}, who manually identified these biases on the same dataset.
 Our pipeline automatically rediscovers these biases, validating our approach, while also uncovering a novel bias (Spanish language ability).
 Our effect sizes ($3$-$5$\%) are smaller than theirs ($6$-$12$\%), consistent with their finding that chain-of-thought reasoning reduces bias magnitude.
+These should be read as lower bounds, since Bonferroni correction, O'Brien-Fleming alpha spending, and the variation quality filter all suppress borderline detections.
+Even at this magnitude, a systematic $3$-$5$\% shift translates into tens of thousands of decisions affected once these models are deployed at scale, particularly in agentic settings where effects can compound.

 Many other concepts showed statistically significant effects but were correctly filtered because models explicitly discussed them in their reasoning (e.g., geographic proximity, international experience).
 See \cref{appsubsec:case-study-filtered} for examples.